-As with all ant treatments, the aim is to kill the queen – the egg-laying machine – to ensure the colony cannot recover from a treatment.
+As with all ant control treatments, the aim is to kill the queen – the egg-laying machine – to ensure the colony cannot recover from a treatment.
 If you can find the nest, you can try and treat the nest directly either by flooding the nest with insecticide or treating the nest with ant bait.

 Treat the ant nest with liquid insecticide…

 If you can find the nest (not always easy), injecting the nest can be a bit problematic.
 Firstly, you don’t want to get bitten!
 The best option for this approach would be to use a product like PestXpert Outdoor Perimeter spray; with its 1m metal spray wand, you can probe into the ground and still keep your hand well away from biting ants.
 Secondly, you need to ensure that all the underground chambers have been treated.
 Whereas it’s never possible to guarantee you’ve treated the whole nest, the aim is to ‘flood’ the nest with insecticide and spraying for about 30 seconds per nest entrance is a good guide.
 If successful this should deliver fairly immediate results, with the nest dead in a matter of hours.